-Alongside Safeguarding, the Wellbeing and Health and Safety of all staff, volunteers and visitors at the Cathedral is of paramount concern to the governing body, Chapter.
-The breadth of work that needs to be undertaken to maintain a heritage building, from stone masons to electricians, and the need to be accessible to over 1,500,000 visitors a year, means that there is a constant need to be vigilant.
+Alongside Safeguarding, the Wellbeing and Health and Safety of all staff, volunteers and visitors at the Cathedral is of paramount concern to the Chapter.
+The breadth of work that needs to be undertaken to maintain a heritage building, from stone masons to electricians, and the need to be accessible to over 1,000,000 visitors a year, means that there is a constant need to be vigilant.
 As Health and Safety lead, the Clerk of the Works is responsible for an increasingly large set of policies and procedures.
-This new role is specifically designed to provide him with the support and reassurance that all policies and procedures represent best practise, and that the Cathedral is a safe place for the whole community.
-This role will work alongside existing staff to understand these challenges and ensure polices are robust, self-explanatory and embedded.
+This new role is specifically designed to provide support and reassurance that all Health and Safety policies and procedures represent best practice, and that the Cathedral is a safe place for the whole community and hence have a long term impact to the benefit of all visitors and staff.
+This means reviewing, updating and where necessary producing policies and procedures and ensuring they are embedded within the organisation.
+This role will work alongside existing staff to understand the challenges and ensure polices are robust, self-explanatory and embedded through training and evaluation.

-You will have experience of working in a consultative manner and be able to demonstrate examples of knowledge transfer in order that staff also gain experience from this process, including formal training delivery.
-Experience of working in a similar heritage environment would be an advantage.
+You will have experience of working in a consultative manner and be able to demonstrate examples of knowledge transfer in order that staff also gain experience from this process, including formal and informal training delivery.
+Above all, it is essential you are passionate and proactive, with demonstrable experience of raising the profile of Health and Safety and engaging people in its importance.

 The successful candidate will be in sympathy with, and in their work support, the Christian aims and mission of St Paul’s Cathedral.